AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 All students, regardless of the duration of their programme, are expected to complete all postgraduate research degree work, including research and the writing up of the thesis, within the standard period of the programme.
 Where students are unable to submit their thesis within the registered period of their programme they must apply for a submission pending period which must only be for the purpose of completing the preparation of the thesis.
 For this purpose, students are required to apply, register and pay a fee.

-1 Students wishing to apply for a submission pending period should contact the appropriate Faculty/School Graduate Office.
+Students wishing to apply for a submission pending period should contact the appropriate Faculty/School Graduate Office.
-# Change of Circumstances for Postgraduate Research Students Policy

-October 2022

 Students wishing to apply for a submission pending period should refer to the Submission Pending Procedure for Postgraduate Researchers and contact the appropriate Faculty/School Graduate Office.

-# INTERNATIONAL STUDENTS AND IMMIGRATION
+# 14. INTERNATIONAL STUDENTS AND IMMIGRATION

 New international postgraduate research degree students arriving on a student visa will obtain immigration permission for the standard duration of the degree plus one year for preparation of the thesis (if the degree allows a submission pending period), plus 3 months for the viva (if the degree has a viva), plus an additional four months (automatically added by the UK Government agency responsible for immigration control to all degrees over one year’s duration).
 Therefore, the normal duration of a student’s immigration permission for a postgraduate research degree will vary depending on the degree, as follows:

-a. one year plus four months for MEnt and MSc by Research;b. one and a half years plus four months MPhil;c. three years plus 3 months for viva, plus four months for ChM and MD;d. four years plus 3 months for viva, plus four months for PhD, Professional, Engineering and Enterprise Doctorates;
+a. one year plus four months for MEnt and MSc by Research;

+b. one and a half years plus four months MPhil;

+c. three years plus 3 months for viva, plus four months for ChM and MD;

+d. four years plus 3 months for viva, plus four months for PhD, Professional, Engineering and Enterprise Doctorates;

 In order to extend their immigration permission for a further period as a result of an interruption or extension, students should approach the appropriate School or Faculty graduate office to arrange a CAS from the University, which is needed for an application for a visa extension.

 International students are advised to contact the Student Immigration Team in the Student Services Centre for further advice on visa applications.
 Contact details and further information can be found in the Immigration section of the University’s Student Support website.

-# STUDENTS SPONSORED BY EXTERNAL FUNDING ORGANISATIONS
+# 15. STUDENTS SPONSORED BY EXTERNAL FUNDING ORGANISATIONS

 a.
 If students are absent for more than two weeks without authorisation, the appropriate School or Faculty graduate office will inform the relevant Research Council or sponsoring body.

 b.
 Students who are funded directly from a Research Council (i.e. a non-Doctoral Training Grant award) or other external funding organisation (i.e., overseas sponsor, private company, etc.) should carefully consult the regulations of their sponsor if they feel that an interruption or an extension to their studies may be necessary.
 Students are bound by the regulations of the sponsor and must therefore check that they are complying with both the regulations stipulated by the sponsor and the University of Manchester.

-# WITHDRAWALS AND TERMINATIONS
+# 16. WITHDRAWALS AND TERMINATIONS

-# Withdrawal from Study
+# 16.1 Withdrawal from Study
-# Change of Circumstances for Postgraduate Research Students Policy

-October 2022

 a.
 Students are permitted to withdraw from their degree at any time and for any reason, but are reminded that any outstanding tuition fees or outstanding charges must be paid.
 Students are advised to carefully consider any decision to withdraw and should first discuss the matter with their supervisor, advisor, or other appropriate member of their supervisory team.